serverpod/serverpod_docs/docs/06-concepts/11-authentication/04-providers/06-custom-providers.md

 );
 ```

-This example removes all authentication tokens associated with the user `userId` that were created with the `username` method.
+> ⚠️ **Warning**: While this approach removes authentication tokens directly from the `AuthKey` table, it does not handle the necessary notifications and session updates.
+It is strongly recommended to use `UserAuthentication.revokeAuthKey` to ensure a complete and consistent sign-out process, including notifying clients and clearing session data.

 ### Signing Out from All Devices

-The `signOutUser` method is used to log a user out from all devices where they are currently signed in.
+The `signOutUser` method logs a user out from all devices where they are signed in.
 This method deletes all active authentication keys associated with the user, effectively ending all sessions for that user across all devices.

 #### Usage: